JSB-UCLA/scDEED/README.md

 - Choose the suitable dimension for PCA (num_pc)

+- Input count matrix should contain cells as columns and genes as rows

 ## Installation
 You can install the released version of scDEED from GitHub with: